Frequently Asked Questions

 How is Duke protecting research participants and staff during in-person visits?

 Your study coordinator will contact you before your in-person visit for a pre-screening interview.
 This will include standard questions about any potential exposures to COVID-19 or symptoms you are having.
-If you are planning on having someone accompany you to the clinical trial, please review our visitor restrictions.
+If you are planning on having someone accompany you to the research visit please review our visitor restrictions.

 We are using phone and video visits when possible to limit the number of people in our clinics.